 One of the most recent examples of how this has proven to be true within Power Drives is through the

-People at a table having a meeting with a laptop on the tableprocess of us developing a new website.
+process of us developing a new website.
 On the surface, it seems simple, right?
 A new website just comes down to creating a new design and filling in the applicable details.
 3,2,1…launch!
 Well…not exactly.

 Not only is that a nearsighted approach, but it is exclusive in nature.
 It excludes those whose voices need to be heard, and as with any new project, it’s important to include all relevant voices through each step of development.
 For us, it started with the question: Who should have a say in what content is on our new website?
 It came down to everybody.
 (Mostly.)
 People from all sides of the organization needed to share their perspectives, as they all have different relationships with our different audiences.